-On July 26, 2011, we learned that BetterThanDiamond.com requested that the U.S. Patent and Trademark Office, or USPTO, conduct an exparte re-examination of our U.S. Patent No. 5,723,391, or the '391 Patent, for manufacturing SiC gemstones based on claims of prior art.
-On October 5, 2011, the USPTO granted the re-examination request based on its finding that the information provided in the request raises "a substantial new question of patentability."
+On July 26, 2011, we learned that BetterThanDiamond.com requested that the U.S. Patent and Trademark Office, or USPTO, conduct an ex parte re-examination of our U.S. Patent No. 5,723,391, or the '391 Patent, for manufacturing silicon carbide gemstones based on claims of prior art.
+On October 5, 2011, the USPTO granted the re-examination request based on its finding that the information provided in the request raised "a substantial new question of patentability."
 On May 30, 2012, the USPTO issued a non-final Office Action in Ex Parte Re-examination that rejected Claims 1 through 3 of the '391 Patent based on its initial review of the prior art.
-As this action is non-final, the '391 Patent remains valid and enforceable until the '391 Patent expires, subject to a final order cancelling the patent prior to its expiration date.
-On July 27, 2012, we responded to the USPTO for the first time in this matter, a process that involves the introduction of any evidence, counter-argument, or defense to the claims of prior art.
-We firmly believe that the '391 Patent is valid and enforceable, and we are committed to vigorously defending the '391 Patent.
+On July 27, 2012, we responded to the USPTO.
+On October 1, 2012, the USPTO issued a Notice of Intent to Issue Ex Parte Re-examination Certificate that upheld all claims under our '391 Patent for manufacturing SiC gemstones.

-Item 1A.Risk Factors
+Item 1A.
+Risk Factors